Chapter 93D.

 For the purposes of this Chapter:

-(1) "Board" shall mean the North Carolina State Hearing Aid Dealers and Fitters Board.
+(1) Board. - The North Carolina State Hearing Aid Dealers and Fitters Board.

 § 93D-1.1.
 Hearing aid specialist; scope of practice.